Confirmed Speakers

 Conway is a co-author of Strategic Management of the Healthcare Supply Chain (Wiley, 2023) and Leading from the Edge, a best-selling book on global leadership (ATD Press, 2013).
 Conway holds a masters in the Science of Healthcare Delivery from Arizona State University and a bachelors degree from The Colorado College.

-Immediate Past Chair and Chief Medical Officer, Advantus Health Partners
+Past Chair of AHRMM and Chief Medical Officer at Advantus Health Partners

 Dr. Chung is Chief Medical Officer of Advantus Health Partners, an end-to-end supply chain company owned by Bon Secours Mercy Health in the US and Ireland.
 He is board certified in surgery and has practiced for over 20 years.
 He is a Certified Physician Executive and Past Chair of the Association for Healthcare Resource & Materials Management (AHRMM).